Delboy/DryDrops/TESTING.md

 - #### Hero Image
     Checked that:
-    - The button labeled 'Shop Now' takes the user to the products page.
+    - The button labelled 'Shop Now' takes the user to the products page.
-    - Hovering over the 'Shop Now' button changes its color.
+    - Hovering over the 'Shop Now' button changes its colour.
     - The image changes depending on the size of the screen.

     ![Hero-Box](assets/gifs/hero-box.gif)